tashoym94/TPS25-SQLITE/README Teacher.md

 ```
 `HAVING` is used to filter groups after you've used `GROUP BY`.
 Think of it as `WHERE` but for grouped results.

 Let's say we want to refine this list to only include programs with over 5 people referred.
-This is when we woild use HAVING
+This is when we would use HAVING

 ```sql
 SELECT lu.name AS program_name, COUNT(*) AS num_referrals